What is a dilute calico cat and how rare are they?

 What is a dilute calico cat?

-Just like the calico, the dilute calico also shares this same genetic code, but they may also inherit the dilution gene from their parents, which will give them the same tri-color patterning as the standard calico but much softer and more muted.
+Dilute calico cats have the same genetic code but they also inherit the dilution gene from their parents.
+This gives them the same tri-color patterning as the standard calico but it is much softer in appearance.

 Interesting fact: a standard female calico may carry the dilute calico gene without having turned out to be a dilute calico herself.
 If she partners with a rare male calico or any other male who carries the dilute calico gene, they can produce a dilute calico kitten.